 Connect Practice Chapter Exercises 8%

 Connect Assignments 14%

 Term Test 1 20%

 Term Test 2 20%

-Final Exam (Comprehensive) 38%
+Final Exam 38%

 Total 100%

-The course end date is April 13, 2020.
-The online final exam must be completed written before the end of the day on April 18, 2020, in Moodle or McGraw Hill Connect (at the discretion of instructor). at an examination invigilation centre approved by BA1120 Instructor.
-Invigilation centers at post secondary institutions will be approved.
+\The course end date is April 13, 2019.
+The final exam must be written before the end of the day on April 18, 2019, at an examination invigilation centre approved by BA1120 Instructor.
+Invigilation centers at post-secondary institutions will be approved.
 Invigilation centers at public libraries will NOT be approved.

-In order to receive credit for BA 1120, you must achieve a 50 percent (50%) on the final examination, and a course composite grade of at least D (50%).
+\\In order to receive credit for BA 1120, you must achieve a 50 percent (50%) on the final examination, and a course composite grade of at least D (50%).
 You are strongly encouraged to complete all assignments and quizzes.
 Students will receive a zero (0) for any missed assignments, quizzes and exams if not completed by the assigned deadline or in attendance.